ElPumpo/TinyNvidiaUpdateChecker/README.md

 Downloads are available [here](https://github.com/ElPumpo/TinyNvidiaUpdateChecker/releases).
 Don't forget to download `HtmlAgilityPack.dll` which is a dependency.

-If you're forkin this project don't worry about the dependencies as they are handled by NuGet.
+If you're forking this project don't worry about the dependencies as they are handled by NuGet.

 #Command line arguments
 | Argument   | Explanation |